Who is the postmaster?

-The Postmaster is responsible for the individual domain.
+The postmaster is responsible for overseeing individual domains.

-The Postmaster is automatically created with each new domain and your account has a fixed space of 50MB.
+The postmaster is automatically created with each new domain and their account has a fixed space of 50MB.

-The Postmaster has access to the management of his own domains and the accounts belonging to them, within the limits assigned to it.
+The postmaster has access to the management of their own domains and the accounts belonging to them, within the limits assigned at creation.

-The list of postmasters contains all the postmasters present in the Qboxmail systems belonging to a Admin with the related detailed information.
-To view the list of postmasters click on the name on the entry Postmaster in the control panel sidebar.
+The Postmasters list contains all the postmasters present in the Qboxmail suite belonging to an admin with all related information.
+To view the list of postmasters, click on the Postmaster entry in the control panel sidebar.

-- Name of the domain to which the postmaster belongs.
+- Name of the domain the postmaster belongs to;

 - Postmaster > Postmaster name

-Section dedicated to information relating to the user who uses the postmaster.
+This section contains information related to the user who has the role of postmaster.

-Enter the information of the user using the postmaster*.
+Enter the information of the user with the role of postmaster*.

 *The available fields may vary depending on the plan chosen for the domain.

-Modify the services* available for the postmaster, set during creation:
+Edit the services* available to use for the postmaster:

 *The services available may vary according to the general domain settings.

-Enter up to a maximum of 20 alternative addresses to which to send the messages received by the postmaster.
+Enter a maximum of 20 alternative email addresses that will receive the messages addressed to the postmaster.

 *Service availability may vary based on general domain settings.

-Set policies related to the use of access passwords for the postmaster.
+Set up policies related to the use of access passwords for the postmaster.

 - Force password change on next account login.

-Restrict access to postmaster POP, IMAP, SMTP, Webmail and API services only to IP addresses that you feel are safe and reliable.
+Allow the postmaster's access to POP, IMAP, SMTP, Webmail and API services only when you feel IP addresses are safe and reliable.
 You can specify up to a maximum of 5 IP addresses/classes.
-All connections coming from IP not present in the list will not be authorized.
+All connections coming from IPs not present in the list will not be authorized.

 Change the postmaster's ability to access via API.

-Set up an automatic reply to all messages received by the postmaster for the time interval you prefer.
+Set up an automatic reply to all messages sent to the postmaster within the time frame that you prefer.